Hi, I'm Kayla!

 "J I M M Y"

 Inspired heavily by motion / video design styles of the 90s-2000s television.
-Intensive research was done by scouring YouTube for reuploads of recorded commercial breaks and promos from that era and using them for this edit.
+Intensive research was done by scouring YouTube for reuploads of recorded commercial breaks and promos from that era and taking them as inspiration for this edit.
 Comments on TikTok say that this video could be an intro for a TV show about Jimmy Olsen, which is the vibe I was going for!

 "Drown"